jwr-git/pwcoco/README.md

 make
 ```

 If building on the University of Bristol's HPC, load the module `languages/gcc-9.1.0` and ensure this is the **only** gcc module loaded.
+Also, if you do not have a cmake module loaded, please load, for example, `tools/cmake-3.13.4`.
 This should be all you need to build the program.

 ### Windows